MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/touch-behavior.md

 ### Setting The TouchBehavior Binding Context

-As noted in the previous section, the `BindingContext` of the behavior is not set automatically, the reason for this is outlined in the Maui documentation for [Behaviors](https://learn.microsoft.com/en-gb/dotnet/maui/fundamentals/behaviors?view=net-maui-8.0#create-a-net-maui-behavior):
+As noted in the previous section, the `BindingContext` of the behavior is not set automatically, the reason for this is outlined in the Maui documentation for [Behaviors](/dotnet/maui/fundamentals/behaviors#create-a-net-maui-behavior):

 > .NET MAUI does not set the BindingContext of a behavior, because behaviors can be shared and applied to multiple controls through styles.

+You should note that whilst .NET Maui behaviors can be shared via styles, the `TouchBehavior` is inteded to be applied to a specific `VisualElement` and should not be shared across multiple views.
+A new instance of the `TouchBehavior` should be created for every `VisualElement` it is applied to.

+Since the `TouchBehavior` does not inherit any `BindingContext`, the use of [Relative bindings](/dotnet/maui/fundamentals/data-binding/relative-bindings) is unsupported since the behavior has no way of obtaining any information about the `BindingContext` of the `VisualElement` it is applied to.
+Instead you should use an element in your view as an anchor to provide the `BindingContext` for the `TouchBehavior` using an `x:Reference`.

 You can set an `x:Name` on any element on page to set the `BindingContext` of the `TouchBehavior` to your respective viewmodel.
 A convenient way of doing this is setting this at the root element of your view, for example the `ContentPage`.